wqking/eventpp/readme.md

 Apache License, Version 2.0

-## Version 0.1.0
+## Version 0.1.1
 ![CI](https://github.com/wqking/eventpp/workflows/CI/badge.svg)

-eventpp is currently usable and stable.
+The master branch is usable and stable.
+There are some releases on Github, but usually the releases are far behind the latest code.
+You shold prefer to clone or fork the master branch instead of downloading the releases.
+The master branch is currently fully back compatible with the first version.
+So your project won't get any back compatible issues.

 ## Source code